 About screening mammograms

-One in eight women in Australia will develop breast cancer in their lifetime.
+One in seven women in Australia will develop breast cancer in their lifetime.
 The best time to treat breast cancer is when it is still very small.
 Having regular mammograms through BreastScreen WA is one of the best things you can do to detect breast cancer early, and improve your chance of survival.

 What is a screening mammogram?